Best practices for reliability

 Use a layered storage architecture

-Curate data by creating a layered architecture and ensuring data quality increases as data moves through the layers.
+Curate data by creating a layered architecture and ensuring that data quality increases as data moves through the layers.
 A common layering approach is:

 Improve data integrity by reducing data redundancy

-Copying or duplicating data creates data redundancy and will lead to lost integrity, lost data lineage, and often different access permissions.
-This will decrease the quality of the data in the lakehouse.
-A temporary or throwaway copy of data is not harmful on its own - it is sometimes necessary for boosting agility, experimentation and innovation.
-However, if these copies become operational and regularly used for business decisions, they become data silos.
-These data silos getting out of sync has a significant negative impact on data integrity and quality, raising questions such as “Which data set is the master?” or “Is the data set up to date?”.
+A temporary or disposable copy of data is not harmful in itself - it is sometimes necessary to increase agility, experimentation, and innovation.
+However, when these copies become operational and are regularly used to make business decisions, they become data silos.
+When these data silos become out of sync, it has a significant negative impact on data integrity and quality, raising questions such as “Which data set is the master?” or “Is the data set current?

 Actively manage schemas